By Tim Lambert

 In 1649 John Bradshaw (1602-1659) a former mayor of Congleton presided over the court which tried King Charles I and sentenced him to death.

-Meanwhile in the 16th century and 17th century bear-baiting was a popular ‘sport’.
+Meanwhile, in the 16th century and 17th century, bear-baiting was a popular ‘sport’.
 A bear was chained to a post and dogs were trained to attack it.
 According to tradition in Congleton when a bear died some money that had been raised to buy a new bible was instead used to buy a new bear.
 Afterwards, Congleton was sometimes called Beartown.

 During the 18th century, the little town continued to flourish.
 St Peter’s Church was built in Congleton in 1742.
 Then in 1752, a silk mill was built in the town.
-Silk manufacture soon became an important industry in Congleton by John Clayton.
+Silk manufacturing soon became an important industry in Congleton by John Clayton.

 In 1801 at the time of the first census, Congleton had a population of 3,861.
 By the standards of the time, it was a fair-sized market town.
 Congleton grew rapidly during the early 19th century but the population then levelled off.
 In 1901 Congleton had a population of 10,707.

 Meanwhile during the 19th century amenities in Congleton improved.
 In 1833 Congleton gained gaslight.
 Then in 1848, the railway reached Congleton.
 A new Town Hall opened in 1866.
 Also in 1866, a cottage hospital opened in the town.
 (It was replaced by War Memorial Hospital in 1924).
-In 1871 Congleton park opened.
+In 1871 Congleton Park opened.
 A waterworks opened in Congleton in 1881.

 Life in Congleton continued to improve in the 20th century.
 In 1902 a sewerage works opened in Congleton.
 The first council houses in Congleton were built in the 1920s and in 1936 a swimming pool was built.
 Meanwhile, the writer Alan Garner was born in Congleton in 1934.

 A new library was built in Congleton in 1975.
 Congleton Leisure Centre was built in 1976.
 Daneside Theatre opened in 1986.
 Near Congleton is the Tudor manor house Little Moreton Hall.
-Also near Congleton is Jodrell Bank observatory.
+Also near Congleton is the Jodrell Bank observatory.

-Meanwhile in 1962 Congleton was twinned with the French town of Trappes.
+Meanwhile, in 1962, Congleton was twinned with the French town of Trappes.

 During the 20th century, the population of Congleton grew rapidly.
 By 1971 it was over 22,000.